COVID-19 vaccination: FAQsCOVID-19 vaccination: FAQs

 Extra tip: try to avoid touching your face as much as possible!

-As of Wednesday 9 June, one person is allowed to accompany the patient to the day hospital.
+1 visitor is allowed at the day hospital.
 Everyone must abide by the applicable hygiene measures and wear a mask the entire time they are at the hospital.
 CO2 measurements are taken at regular intervals for monitoring purposes.

 One person is allowed to accompany the patient during the consultation.

 Of course, if the person accompanying the patient has symptoms of cough, shortness of breath, sore throat, muscle pain or fever, then he or she cannot come with you to our hospital.
 We ask the patient, as well as the person accompanying the patient, to always wear a mask and to abide by the hygiene measures.